[UPDATED OCTOBER 5, 2021]

 HRSA states that instances of overcharging may occur at the time of the original sale or when recalculations of the 340B drug price occur.
 The HHS Office of Inspector General (OIG) has delegated authority to impose CMPs and to interpret the meaning of “knowingly and intentionally” on a case-by-case basis using the definitions, standards, and procedures under the federal regulation.

-- Ensure appropriate staff from required departments are educated about the 340B CMP Final Rule and potential impact.
+- Ensure that appropriate staff from required departments are educated about the 340B CMP Final Rule and potential impact.
 Review the regulation here.
 HRSA expects covered entities and manufacturers to work in good faith to resolve any overpayments in accordance with standard business practices.
 If a manufacturer determines that it has charged covered entities more than the 340B ceiling price, manufacturers should notify HRSA of their intention to issue a refund.
 The 340B Prime Vendor has a voluntary program to help manufacturers refund money primarily through a distributor credit to the covered entity’s 340B wholesaler account.

 - Develop business rules and standard procedures for offering refunds to covered entities in the case of overcharges.
 Solicit internal cross-functional expertise from areas such as government pricing, contract operations, compliance, public policy, and legal.
 When necessary, solicit support from external counsel, consultants, or the 340B Prime Vendor.
 Although the 340B CMP Final Rule addresses a timeframe for repayment on overcharges related to new drugs, HRSA expects repayment (refunds) to be made on all overcharges to covered entities in accordance with normal business practices.